Skip to main content

 Accessibility

-• There is parking available on site
+• Parking is available on site

-• The nearest train station is Southampton Airport
+• The nearest train station is Southampton Airport - circa 15 mins by taxi.

 • The meeting and catering takes place on the ground floor